Research Projects

 The major goal is to sequence 86 hereditary cancer genes on paired tumor/blood (germline) samples of all patients with solid tumors who undergo their surgery at AU Medical Center.
 While universal paired testing of tumor and blood (germline) provides direct clinical value to patients, we propose to study whether we can define and overcome minority barriers among Georgia Cancer Center patients.

-Clinical validation of Saphyr technology for the identification of constitutional genomic variants in a pediatric neurodevelopmental cohort.
+Clinical validation of Saphyr technology for the identification of constitutional genomic variants in a pediatric neurodevelopmental cohort

 The goal of this study is to determine the performance of optical genome mapping as it compares to results from a standard of care genetic testing by chromosomal microarray, or karyotyping, or FISH.
 Concordance of results will be documented and analyzed in a pediatric neurodevelopmental cohort.

-Validation of optical genome mapping (OGM) technology for the identification of constitutional genomic variants in a multisite prenatal study.
+Validation of optical genome mapping (OGM) technology for the identification of constitutional genomic variants in a multisite prenatal study

 The goal of this study is to determine the performance of optical genome mapping as it compares to results from a standard of care genetic testing by chromosomal microarray, karyotyping or FISH.
 Concordance of results will be documented and analyzed in prenatal cases.